cmontecoding/cmontecoding/README.md

 ### I'm a software engineer and educator who loves everything DeFi and Web3.

-I am a Smart-Contract Engineer and Core-Contributor at [Kwenta](https://kwenta.io/) where I help integrate [Synthetix](https://www.synthetix.io/) perpetual futures contracts into the Kwenta platform and other protcol tokenomics.
+I am a Smart-Contract Engineer and Core-Contributor at [Kwenta](https://kwenta.io/) where I integrate [Synthetix](https://www.synthetix.io/) perpetual futures contracts into the Kwenta platform and design other protocol tokenomics that span across Arbitrum, Optimism, and Base.

 I am also a fellow and technical writer at [Rareskills](https://www.rareskills.io/) where I write and edit about Defi, Advanced Solidity, and ZK.
 You can see my latest article explaining [Beacon Proxies](https://www.rareskills.io/post/beacon-proxy) and how I integrated it into Kwenta.